codinronan/airdrop/README.md

         token to use when making requests to Key Management Daemon -airdrop-wallet-address string
         Address to use as sender
-  -airdrop-wallet-name string
+  -airdrop-wallet-id string
-        Name of wallet to use
+        Id of wallet to use

 ```